Carnival in Tenerife 2025

 Tenerife Carnival Program 2025

-February 9, 19:00: Choreographic festival at the exhibition complex (Festival coreográfico en el Recinto Ferial) — a dance performance featuring various dance groups.
+February 9, 17:00: Choreographic festival at the exhibition complex (Festival coreográfico en el Recinto Ferial) – a dance performance featuring various dance groups.

 February 16, 18:00: Gala evening for the selection of the children’s carnival queen at the exhibition complex (Gala de Elección de la Reina Infantil en el Recinto Ferial) – a ceremonial event where the carnival queen is chosen among children.

-February 19, 17:30: Gala evening for the selection of the carnival queen among the elderly (Gala de Elección de la Reina de los Mayores) — a special contest where elderly women compete for the title of queen.
+February 19, 17:30: Gala evening for the selection of the carnival queen among elderly people (Gala de Elección de la Reina de los Mayores) at the exhibition complex (Recinto Ferial) – a special contest where elderly women compete for the title of queen.

 One of the Carnival queens at Coso

-One of the Carnival Queens at Coso
+One of the carnival queens at Coso

 Another Carnival queen in Tenerife